Morfydd Llwyn Owen: Life and career in London

-Having developed her voice as a mezzo-soprano, in 1913 she sang four of her own songs in a concert at London's Bechstein Hall: Chanson de Fortunio; Song from a Persian Village, Suo Gân and The Year's at the Spring.
+Having developed her voice as a mezzo-soprano, in 1913 she sang four of her own compositions in a concert at London's Bechstein Hall: Chanson de Fortunio; Song from a Persian Village, Suo Gân and The Year's at the Spring.
 The same year her Nocturne in D♭ major was performed at the Queen's Hall, and she won the first prize for singing at a regional eisteddfod in Swansea.
 Her professional debut as a singer was in January 1917 at the Aeolian Hall in London.
 In July 1917 she premiered a performance of Harry Farjeon's song cycle A Lute of Jade at the Birkenhead National Eisteddfod.
 Later in the year her setting of the song For Jeanne's Sake was performed at the Henry Wood Promenade Concerts.

 Owen was made a sub-professor at the Royal Academy of Music and in 1918 she was honoured with the Academy's Associate diploma, the ARAM.

 Marriage and death

 Towards the end of 1916 Owen was introduced to the London Welsh psychoanalyst Ernest Jones and after a brief courtship they married at Marylebone Register Office on 6 February 1917.
 This came as shock to her circle of friends, few of whom were aware the ceremony was taking place.
 Her parents were unable to attend after Jones brought forward the ceremony by a day.
-As the leading exponent in Britain of Freud's ideas Jones was a highly controversial figure and an avowed atheist.
+As the leading exponent in Britain of Sigmund Freud's ideas, Jones was a highly controversial figure and an avowed atheist.
 He anticipated his wife would gradually relinquish the "simple-minded" beliefs of her religious faith.
 In response to the evident tensions in the marriage around this issue, Jones agreed to a marriage ceremony at the Charing Cross Welsh Presbyterian Chapel, which took place the following September with Owen's family and friends present.
 There were also tensions in the marriage around the role Jones expected his wife to take in supporting his busy professional and social life, inevitably at the expense of her career as a musician and output as a composer.